 The diagnosis of C difficile colitis should be suspected in any patient with diarrhea who has received antibiotics within the previous 3 months, has been recently hospitalized, and/or has an occurrence of diarrhea 48 hours or more after hospitalization.
 However, more recent studies have shown that C difficile can be the cause of diarrhea in community dwellers without previous hospitalization or antibiotic exposure ; therefore, the diagnosis should be suspected in this population as well.
 (See Presentation and Workup.)

 Once infected with C difficile, the rate of disease recurrence is 20-40%, especially when first-line agents such as metronidazole and vancomycin are not successful.
 In patients with CDI who develop fulminant colitis, early surgical intervention is crucial.
 Note that although intravenous immunoglobulin (IVIG) and tigecycline have been used in patients with severe refractory disease, delaying surgery may lead to worse outcomes.
 (See Treatment and Medication.)
+In addition, use of tigecycline in oncology patients with CDI has been reported with breakthrough CDIs in those who received it for non-CDI indications.

 C difficile colitis results from a disturbance of the normal bacterial flora of the colon, colonization with C difficile, and release of toxins that cause mucosal inflammation and damage.
 Colonization occurs by the fecal-oral route.
 Hospitalized patients are the primary targets of C difficile infection (CDI), although C difficile is present as a colonizer in 2-3% of healthy adults and in as many as 70% of healthy infants.
 (Treatment of asymptomatic carriers is not recommended.)